 Will this method work for other fish roes?
 I don’t see why not.
 I imagine the salting times and care you will need to dislodge the eggs will change, but the basic technique shouldn’t change.
 Do any of you make your own caviar?
 How do you do it?
 And how do you eat it?

-- 1 full skein of steelhead, large trout roe or salmon roe, about 1 pound
+- 1 full skein of steelhead, trout or salmon roe

 - Mix the salt and 1 quart ice-cold water until the salt is all dissolved.